Turnpike (software)

+Overview

 The suite consisted of two principal components, Connect, which interfaced with the modem driver or LAN, and Turnpike, which controlled, sorted and displayed news articles and email.
 The Connect window also provided telnet, finger, ping, and traceroute functions, call cost monitoring for dialup connections, and, in earlier versions and those upgraded therefrom, Ipswitch's WS_FTP; it had up to 20 buttons which linked to these functions and any other application the user chose to configure (by default including Internet Explorer).
 Prior to version 6 the Turnpike component was a stand-alone executable whilst from version 6 onwards it was implemented as a Windows Shell namespace extension.
 Mail filtering was done using Unix-like regular expressions.
 It used the Berkeley mailbox format for the export and import of email files.

+Compatibility

 Versions 4 and beyond were 32-bit, and early versions of 5 included PGP.
 It works with Windows up to (as of 2016) Windows version 10, with the caveat that Turnpike version 6 (due to the shell namespace usage) only works with the 32-bit, not the 64-bit, variants of Windows 7 onwards (it works satisfactorily in virtual machines running 32-bit Windows hosted on machines running the 64-bit versions).
 Although no Linux port was produced, all versions worked satisfactorily under packages such as the proprietary Win4Lin.
 Versions up to and including 5 also worked quite well under Wine.

 Versions 5 and 6 received the Good Netkeeping Seal of Approval in 2011.

 Although Turnpike is no longer supported by its manufacturers (who have themselves been the subject of assorted takeovers, mergers, etcetera), there is still (2017) a reasonably active usenet newsgroup - demon.ip.support.turnpike, populated by knowledgeable users of the software.
 [As its name implies, the newsgroup was originally specific to Demon, but - like the microsoft.public.* hierarchy of newsgroups - it is now carried by many of the remaining news servers.]

 The British Science Museum Group has among its collection a copy of an early version of the software in its original packaging.